zingolabs/zingo-mobile/README.md

    or run a specific test: <br />
    `cargo nextest run e2e::test_name`

-### Regchest
-Integration tests and end-to-end tests can be run on non-linux hosts with Regchest (https://github.com/zingolabs/zingo-regchest).
-Regchest manages the zcash/lightwalletd regtest network in a docker container.
-Before running tests, pull the latest Regchest image from docker: <br />
-`docker pull zingodevops/regchest:007`

-To run tests with Regchest, add the `--features regchest` flag, for example: <br />
+Regchest is still under development and currently not able to run darkside end-to-end tests: <br />
-`cargo nextest run --features regchest -E 'not test(e2e)'` <br />
+`cargo nextest run --features regchest -E 'test(e2e) and not test(darkside)'`
-`cargo nextest run --features regchest e2e`

 # Troubleshooting
 For notes on known issues and problems, see the [trouble-shooting notes](./TROUBLESHOOTING.md).